 Officine Panerai x Sotheby’s x Onboard

 Now for the important part; how you can buy this unique watch.
 Panerai has teamed up with international auction house Sotheby’s to offer the watch for sale online as part of a special charity auction that will run from the 30th of November to the 15th of December.
 Called “The Panerai Experience Online”, it will include the opportunity to bid on a number of bespoke Panerai experiences – to be revealed shortly – as well as, of course, the star of the show, the piece unique Luminor Submersible 1950 3 Days Automatic Bronzo – 47mm.

-Best of all, Sotheby’s is waving the buyer’s premium on all items in the auction and all proceeds will be donated to the OnBoard Programme run by the Royal Yachting Association.
-Started in 2005, the goal of this program is to give over half a million young people in Britain the opportunity to try sailing and windsurfing.
-To date over 700,000 OnBoard beginner sessions have been run across the country, with more than 88,000 young people taking up sailing or windsurfing on a regular basis.
+Best of all, Sotheby’s is waiving the buyer’s premium on all items in the auction and all proceeds will be donated to the OnBoard Programme run by the Royal Yachting Association.
+Started in 2005, the goal of this programme is to give over half a million young people in Britain the opportunity to try sailing and windsurfing.
+To date, over 700,000 OnBoard beginner sessions have been run across the country, with more than 88,000 young people taking up sailing or windsurfing on a regular basis.

 Understandably getting more people involved in sailing and other water-based activities very much aligns with the Panerai ethos.
 Plus, this is a rare chance to own a one-of-a-kind bronze Panerai watch that is going to age beautifully with you over the years.

 For more information about the auction, check out Sothebys.com.